-Any credibly literary agent will tell you how incredibly difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”
+Any credible literary agent will tell you how difficult it is to succeed in the TV industry, and perhaps even discourage you from trying to pitch your idea to a studio or publisher, unless your idea speaks for itself apart from any “development” or “marketing.”

-Insiders know that no one person knows how to “develop” at TV concept better than anyone else, except, of course, someone who actually produces TV shows or movies for a living and has had a string of successes.
-Otherwise, the company promising to “develop” your idea would develop its own ideas and be successful without you.
+True “insiders” know that no one person knows how to “develop” a TV concept better than anyone else, except, of course, a company that actually produces TV shows or movies and has had a string of successes.
+Otherwise, the company promising to “develop” your idea would develop its own ideas (and be successful) without you.

-Hence, we are leery of anyone claiming that he can “develop” the idea of an aspiring concept builder for a new television show or movie.
-There is a different between agents (those who pitch ideas and negotiated deals for a living) and creative people.
+Hence, we are leery of any company claiming it can “develop” the idea of an aspiring concept builder for a new television show or movie.
+There is a difference between agents (those who pitch ideas and negotiated deals for a living) and creative people.
 Chances are, any faceless company claiming it can both “develop” and “market” your idea is a scam.

 Where there’s smoke, there’s fire.

-The scammer may be a total fraud by never actually intending to provide in good faith the “services” it offers, such as gathering “audience profile data,” making a trademark inquiry, or creating a portfolio concerning your idea.
+The scammer may be a total fraud and never intend to provide the “services” it offers, such as gathering “audience profile data,” making a trademark inquiry, or creating a portfolio concerning your idea.
 These may be scam services offered just to make you think that the scammer is “earning” its fee.

 Next, we review the contract you were asked to sign.

-A company that plans to scam you will be fairly careful to craft the agreement that you sign in a way that allows for the scammer to have an “out,” based on the express language of the contract it drafted.
+A company that plans to scam you will be careful to craft its ”agreement” with you to give the scammer an “out” (or a defense to suit) based on the express language of the contract it drafted.
 Hence, you must look very closely at the language of your contract and ask why particular language exists.
 This is where a good lawyer comes in handy.

-You might, for example, see language in the agreement, saying that this contract is for a “commercial purpose” only.
+For example, you might see language in the agreement, saying that this contract is for a “commercial purpose” only.
 Why is that there?
-The scammer is trying to get around consumer protection laws, which protect consumers and amateur inventors and story creators from fraud and deceptive conduct.
+It’s simple: the scammer is trying to get around consumer protection laws, which protect consumers and amateur inventors and story creators from fraud and deceptive conduct.
 The scammer may know there is virtually no chance of commercial success from the “services“ it plans to offer (and hence this is really a scam on consumer), but the contract refers to the services as “commercial.”
 We challenge those clauses.